joe-irving/bcc-website/_posts/2021-07-01-peoples-assembly-1pm-sat-3rd-june.md

 * Should we fight to acquire the Barbican site from Persimmon Homes, and how should we go about doing that?
 * Should we attempt to find a new site, and if so what kind of site do we want and what options are available?

+We will do our best to adapt to the weather (a bit rainy) and make it fun, family friendly and with lots of opportunities to talk and speak in a less structured fashion.
+Even if you can only turn up for a bit it would be amazing to have you there.

 {% include map.html %}